Dorothy Mason admires a sunrise on top of the Theik Temple. Photo: Natalie Young

-This course is open to all undergraduate students at ANU, but would be of particular interest to those who are undertaking Asian studies, political science, international relations, development studies or economics.
+This course would be of particular interest to those who are undertaking Asian studies, political science, international relations, development studies or economics.

-If you are selected to participate in this course, you will be offered a full day pre-departure session at ANU in June.
-You will have an opportunity to meet other participants and receive an overview of Myanmar’s recent history as well as a foundational understanding of political economy and issues of power that run as themes throughout the course.
-You will hear from expert guest speakers at the pre-departure session and be provided with a set of readings to pique your interest in the following in-country study.
+If you are selected to participate in this course, you will attend a pre-departure session at ANU in June where you will have an opportunity to meet other participants and receive an overview of Myanmar’s recent history as well as a foundational understanding of political economy and issues of power that run as themes throughout the course.
+You will hear from expert guest speakers and be provided with a set of readings to pique your interest in the following in-country study.

-Activities in Myanmar will wrap on the afternoon of Friday 7 July.
+Activities in Myanmar will wrap on Saturday 6 July.

 Eligibility and Selection Criteria

-This opportunity is open to all ANU undergraduate students who are currently enrolled and meet the eligibility criteria for an NCP short term mobility grant (see Funding Support section).
+This opportunity is open to currently enrolled ANU undergraduate students who meet the eligibility requirements for a New Colombo Plan Mobility Grant

+The College of Asia and the Pacific has secured 30 New Colombo Plan mobility grants for this study tour.
 Students who meet the New Colombo Plan eligibility guidelines will be provided with a $3,000 New Colombo Plan mobility grant, provided by the Australian Government.
 To be eligible you must: